digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

       }]
     }]

-or reported via Graphite (to Grafana) using
+or reported via Graphite (to Grafana) using:

 ::